nlambriICH/TMIAutomation/README.md

 ### Documentation

-The script Reference Guide is located in the `Docs` folder of this repository.
+The script _Reference Guide_ is located in the `Docs` folder of this repository.
-Alternatively, it can be found in the `Docs` folder contained in the release files.
+Alternatively, it can be found in the `Docs` folder contained in the release [assets](https://github.com/nlambriICH/TMIAutomation/releases).

 ### Demo